liquibase/liquibase-dbmarlin/README.md

-# Liquibase DB Marlin Extension
+# Liquibase DBmarlin Extension
-When a Liquibase changelog runs and creates an operation in Liquibase Hub, the link for that operation is sent to DB Marlin.
-This integration is based on the [DB Marlin Jenkins Integration](https://docs.dbmarlin.com/docs/integrations/jenkins/).
+When a Liquibase changelog runs and creates an operation in Liquibase Hub, the link for that operation is sent to DBmarlin.
+This integration is based on the [DBmarlin Jenkins Integration](https://docs.dbmarlin.com/docs/integrations/jenkins/).

 ## Configuration
 Add the following properties to your `liquibase.properties` file.